arantespp/arantespp.com/posts/zettelkasten/system-mental-models.md

 ---
 title: System Mental Models
-excerpt: System mental models are models that is used to help you understand how a system works.
+excerpt: System mental models are models that are used to help you understand how a system works.
 date: 2021-04-23
 rating: 2
 tags: